 Common Law Property Issues

 If your common law relationship is coming to an end, you may be confused about the legal ramifications.
-Your current knowledge may be a mix of hearsay and the parts of marriage laws you think may apply to common law.
+Your current knowledge may be a mix of hearsay and misinformation of how Marriage Laws apply to Common Law relationships.
 We’re here to make sense of it all.

 If you live in a common law relationship, you do not have the same legal rights to sharing and dividing assets as a married couple.
 You do have similar rights to child support, spousal support and child custody.
 Property, however, is viewed quite differently.